 Proposal Vote Required Discretionary Voting Permitted?
-Election of Directors Plurality No Ratification of Ernst & Young LLP Majority Yes Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers Majority No
+Election of Directors Plurality No Ratification of Ernst & Young LLP Majority Yes Non-Binding Advisory Vote to Approve the Compensation of Our Named Executive Officers Majority No Amend and Restate Certificate of Incorporation to Increase Majority Authorized Number of Shares of Common Stock Entitled to Vote No

-[&]quot;Discretionary Voting Permitted" means that brokers will have discretionary voting authority with respect to shares held in street name for their clients, even if the broker does not receive voting instructions from their client.
+&quot;Discretionary Voting Permitted" means that brokers will have discretionary voting authority with respect to shares held in street name for their clients, even if the broker does not receive voting instructions from their client.